 Naval Science (NROTC)

-The NROTC program was established to educate and train qualified young men and women for service as commissioned officers in the unrestricted line Naval or Marine Corps Service.
+The NROTC program was established to educate and train qualified young men and women for service as commissioned officers in the United States Navy or Marine Corps.
 As the largest single source of Navy and Marine Corps officers, the NROTC program fills a vital need in preparing mature young adults for leadership and management positions in an increasingly technical Navy and Marine Corps.
-Upon successful completion of the program and graduation from Oregon State University, NROTC midshipmen receive a commission from the president of the United States as an ensign in the U.S. Navy or second lieutenant in the U.S. Marine Corps.
+Upon successful completion of the program and graduation from Oregon State University, NROTC midshipmen receive a commission as an ensign in the U.S. Navy or second lieutenant in the U.S. Marine Corps.
 The minimum active service requirement upon commissioning is service dependent; it is generally five years for Navy and four years for the Marines.

 NROTC Scholarships

 The Navy and Marine Corps offer four-year scholarships to qualified students seeking baccalaureate degrees.
 Students are selected through national competition, and are appointed midshipmen in the United States Naval Reserve by the Secretary of the Navy.
-The Navy provides uniforms, pays tuition and fees, a $250 per term book stipend, and a subsistence allowance of $250 to $400 per month depending on the student’s undergraduate status.
-Scholarship students will be required to attend summer training before and after their freshman, sophomore, and junior years designed to familiarize them with the warfare areas of the Navy and Marine Corps.
+The Navy provides uniforms, pays tuition and fees or room and board, a $250 per term book stipend, and a subsistence allowance of $250 to $400 per month depending on the student’s undergraduate status.
+Scholarship students are required to attend new student indoctrination before their freshman year, and summer training after freshman, sophomore, and junior year, designed to familiarize them with the warfare areas of the Navy and Marine Corps.

 College Program

-Students who are not awarded a national scholarship and are accepted to OSU can still participate in Naval ROTC through the college program by applying through the OSU Department of Naval Science.
-College program midshipmen participate in all aspects of the NROTC program and may be eligible for a scholarship provided they have been active in the program for a minimum of one academic term.
-To be competitive, a student should not have less than a B (3.0) grade-point average, meet aptitude and physical fitness standards, and receive a favorable recommendation from the Professor of Naval Science.
+Students who are not awarded a national scholarship and are accepted to OSU can still participate in Naval ROTC through the College Program by applying through the OSU Department of Naval Science.
+College Program midshipmen participate in all aspects of the NROTC program and may be eligible for a scholarship provided they have been active in the program for a minimum of one academic term.
+To be competitive for a scholarship, a College Program student should not have less than a B (3.0) grade-point average, meet aptitude and physical fitness standards, and receive a favorable recommendation from the Professor of Naval Science.
 If selected, students receive the same benefits as national scholarship recipients.

-College program midshipmen who are not awarded a scholarship must be selected for “advanced standing” status before beginning their junior year to remain in the NROTC program.
-If selected for “advanced standing” students receive a monthly subsistence allowance of $350 their junior year and $400 their senior year.
-College program midshipmen receive a commission upon graduation and have the same professional opportunities as scholarship midshipmen to select careers in all warfare areas of the Navy and Marine Corps.
+College Program midshipmen who are not awarded a scholarship must be selected for Advanced Standing status before beginning their junior year to remain in the NROTC program.
+If selected for Advanced Standing, students receive a monthly subsistence allowance of $350 their junior year and $400 their senior year.
+College Program Advanced Standing midshipmen receive a commission upon graduation and have the same professional opportunities as scholarship midshipmen to select careers in all warfare areas of the Navy and Marine Corps.
 For specific information about the college program, visit the website or call the unit at 541-737-5620 or 541-737-6289.

 Naval Science Minor Requirements

-University students may take any naval science courses for credit, except for NS 002 Leadership Lab.
-However, such students are classified as naval science students and are not enrolled in the NROTC program.
+University students may take any Naval Science courses for credit, except for NS 002 Leadership Lab.
+However, such students are classified as Naval Science students only and are not enrolled in the NROTC program.

 Status and Curriculum

-Students enrolled in the NROTC program are not on active duty.
-They wear the uniform only for drills, on special occasions, and during the summer training periods.
+Students enrolled in the NROTC program are not on active duty, except during summer training.
+Midshipmen wear uniforms for drill, select days of the week, on special occasions, and during the summer training periods.

-The program of study fits into curricula leading to baccalaureate degrees.
-Additionally, Naval Science-U.S. Navy minor scholarship students must complete three terms of calculus by the end of their sophomore year and three terms of calculus-based physics by the end of their junior year.
+The NROTC program of study fits into curricula leading to baccalaureate degrees.
+Naval Science minor scholarship students (Navy option) must complete three terms of calculus by the end of their sophomore year, three terms of calculus-based physics by the end of their junior year, as well as other NROTC-specified academic requirements, including English, American History or National Security Policy, and World Culture and Regional Studies.
+Naval Science minor students (USMC option) must complete NROTC-specified academic requirements, including English and American History or National Security Policy.

 Oregon State University